Celerium/Celerium.Auvik/docs/site/pollers/Get-AuvikSNMPPollerHistory.md

 ```

 ## DESCRIPTION
-The Get-AuvikSNMPPolllerHistory cmdlet allows you to view
+The Get-AuvikSNMPPollerHistory cmdlet allows you to view
 historical values of SNMP Poller settings

 There are two endpoints available in the SNMP Poller History API